mxschll/query-validator/README.md

   WHERE created_at > :date_today
 assertions:
   count: 5  # Expecting 5 rows in the result
-  has: # Value must exist (at least once) in specified column.
+  has: # Value must exist (at least once) in specified column
     - column: "email"
       values:
         - "bob@example.com"